JOHN CARLETON WIGGINS (AMERICAN, 1848-1932)

 A complex and vivid panorama set in a Normandy forest, this fine painting depicts a Shepherd with his dog watching over a large flock of sheep as they stroll along a leafy path.
 Only brief patches of grass poke through the carpeted path while the twisting and knarled trunks of old growth wood rise around them.
 It is an overcast autumn day with a large portion of the trees having been emptied of leafage.
 The piece is heavily influenced by the Barbizon school with a certain heaviness often found in Dutch works of the same period.
 The warm colors, high chroma grasses and golden leaves are a striking juxtaposition against the achromatic sky and charcoal trees with their long shadows.
 Each sheep is finely painted and detailed, while the Shepherd is captured only as an impression; only a glimpse of a human being while his charges are rendered most carefully.
 This was a typical method for Wiggins, who only infrequently painted figures in his scenes, as his clear focus was on the animal and it’s habitat.
-The work remains nearly untouched, in it's original lining and on it's original stretchers - we have chosen to not have the painting cleaned, though upon request and purchase we can certainly have this expertly conserved, which will likely result in brighter and more vibrant color.
-Please note that this process can take up to six months depending on our conservator’s schedule.
+The oil painting has been beautifully conserved and is in pristine presentation-ready condition.

 John Carleton Wiggins (often identified simply as Carleton Wiggins, preferring not to use his first name) was born on March 4, 1848 to Guy and Adelaide Ludlum Wiggins in Harriman, New York.
 Encouraged by some early success in sketching and painting, a wealthy patron paid for him to study painting more intensively.
 He studied the Hudson River School American artist Johann Carmiencke, a painter of romantic and vivid landscapes.
 Naturally influenced by Carmiencke's passion, Carleton focused his own attentions on the study of landscapes.
 He attended the National Academy of Design in New York, where he studied under the Tonalist landscape painter George Inness (American, 1825-1894).
 His first exhibition at the Academy was in 1870.